rodfer0x80/ratpy/README.md

 ````

 ### _________________________________________________________________________
-## Adding extensions
+## Disclaimer
+The proggie has plenty of debug functions to help understand and debug it, the main utility of this project is
+provide a prototype to build something more interesting in a different language, add some tools easily to experiement or get something quickly
-* this is just a backbone which can be expanded by adding more tools to the interface and tools dir
+tested and educational purposes.
+This is just a backbone which can be expanded by adding more tools to the interface and tools dir.